Catalog Advanced Search

 Steels for Gear Applications - December 5-7, 2018

-Learn to make use of steel properties in a system solution and understand the potential that different steel options can offer for their various applications.
-Explore how performance of the material and thus the component and system depends on how the steel is produced.
+Gain a basic understanding of steel and its properties.
+Learn to make use of steel properties in an application and understand the potential that different steel and heat treatment options can offer.
+Explore how performance of the material depends on how the steel is produced.
 2.0 CEUs

 Gear Failure Analysis Online Video Course2.00 credits offered